Will of Fernando Malang Balagtas: Exposition on inconsistencies by William Henry Scott

-Commenting on the will in his 1982 book "Cracks in the Parchment Curtain," William Henry Scott notes that two "anachronistic" dates in the documents immediately bing its genuineness to question: the "25 March 1539" date of the document itself, and the "early part of 1524" reference in the text when Malang Balagtas and his family were supposedly baptized by a bishop in Cebu.
+Commenting on the will in his 1982 book "Cracks in the Parchment Curtain," William Henry Scott notes that two "anachronistic" dates in the documents immediately bring its genuineness to question: the "25 March 1539" date of the document itself, and the "early part of 1524" reference in the text when Malang Balagtas and his family were supposedly baptized by a bishop in Cebu.
 Both of these dates are impossible, since, as Scott points out: "the only Spaniards in the Philippines in 1524 or 1539 were captive survivors of Magellan's fleet, and none of them were either priests or bishops."